Buy Me A Coffee

 Summary

 This page contains some tips I collected when using Springer LNCS style to prepare manuscripts and submissions in some international conferences.
 Many of these tips are from here.
 You can download this customized version (in which I used several recommended tips below).
 Here is a more customized version with several additional features that you can use to prepare your draft.
-You can find here some more tips for using TeX.
+You can find here some more tips for using TeX and here some tips for using Springer svjour3 style.

 • Follow the instructions for LNCS authors.